 2. You Haven't Given Your Current Acne Treatment Regimen Enough Time

 While we all wish that acne treatments starting clearing our skin within hours of applying them, the truth is that it generally takes up to four weeks of consistent use before our skin starts improving.
-For many individuals, breakouts may actually worsen within the first few weeks of using a new acne treatment.
+For many individuals, breakouts may actually worsen within the first few weeks of using a new acne treatment as your skin adjusts.
 Patience is key!
+Come to terms with the fact that it will take a bit of time to reach your skin goals.

 3. You Are Overdoing Your Acne Regimen

 We've all been there - so desperate for clear skin that we get a bit overzealous and start using too much product, too often.
-Doing so can cause inflammation, one of the four main causes of acne, which just starts the acne cycle all over again.
+Doing so can cause inflammation, one of the four main causes of acne, which just starts the acne cycle all over again or causes it to worsen.
 For best results, follow the usage guidelines on the product packaging, which takes us to the next item . . .

 4. You Aren't Following the Directions

 You can use the world's most effective acne treatment but if you're still applying acne-causing makeup on top of it, breakouts are bound to continue.
-Look for makeup labeled non-comedogenic, which signifies it is less likely to clog pores.
+Look for makeup labeled "non-comedogenic," which signifies it is less likely to clog pores.
 Also be sure to apply makeup with clean hands and brushes.
+Makeup brushes should be washed weekly with a gentle facial cleanser.

 6. You're Picking at Your Skin

 It's hard not to pop pimples and pick at your skin when you have acne, but doing so can make the condition so much worse.
-Bacteria introduced into the pore can form an infection, which leads to inflammation, which causes a worsening of acne.
-In the end, the blemish will likely take longer to heal than if you wouldn't have touched it in the first place.
-If you absolutely can't resist, learn how to pop a pimple properly.
+Bacteria introduced into the pore can form an infection, which leads to inflammation, which causes a worsening of blemishes.
+In the end, the pimple may take longer to heal than if you wouldn't have touched it in the first place.
+If you absolutely can't keep your hands off your face, learn how to pop a pimple properly.
 (Say that three times fast!)

 7. Your Pillowcases Need to Be Laundered